Builders Run the Tests

 The Defect Economy

 I’ve seen teams rewarded for finding as many defects as possible.
 Better that the teams finds them, rather than end-user, right?
 Over time the culture and metrics rate a higher defect count as proof of the QA is doing well.
 Defects become a currency that some team members benefit from.
-The builders learn that if a high defect count isn’t a problem, then they can meet their delivery deadlines simply by announcing imperfect work as completed. ...
+The builders learn that if a high defect count isn’t a problem, then they can meet their delivery deadlines simply by announcing the work as complete before the expected due date (while quietly knowing that it’s imperfect) ...

 2025 May 26